WBT (AM): Past hosts

 Past hosts include "Hello Henry" Boggan, Ty Boyd, Grady Cole, John Hancock, Mike Collins, "Rockin'" Ray Gooding, Bob Lacey, Jason Lewis and H.A.
 Thompson.

 Don Russell is the station's longest-tenured personality, having worked at the station on six separate occasions since the 1970s.

 From 2009 until March 31, 2011, Pete Kaliner hosted a local program in the 9-midnight slot, but was fired in a cost-cutting move by Greater Media.
-Neal Boortz's syndicated show was heard on tape delay from 9 pm-1 am; however, this was a temporary move as nationally syndicated host and former WBT personality Jason Lewis began to be heard on the station from 9-midnight (on a three-hour delay from his live broadcast) beginning in May 2011.
+Neal Boortz's syndicated show was heard on tape delay from 9 p.m.-1 a.m.; however, this was a temporary move as nationally syndicated host and former WBT personality Jason Lewis began to be heard on the station from 9-midnight (on a three-hour delay from his live broadcast) beginning in May 2011.

-Nearly two months after Kaliner's departure, Tara Servatius' contract was not renewed; Doug Kellett and Wayne Powers filled the 3-6 pm slot on an interim basis while the station searched for a replacement.
-On June 22, 2011, former WSOC-TV lead anchor Vince Coakley, who had done fill-in work at WBT before, was named Servatius' replacement in the 3-6 pm timeslot.
+Nearly two months after Kaliner's departure, Tara Servatius' contract was not renewed; Doug Kellett and Wayne Powers filled the 3-6 p.m. slot on an interim basis while the station searched for a replacement.
+On June 22, 2011, former WSOC-TV lead anchor Vince Coakley, who had done fill-in work at WBT before, was named Servatius' replacement in the 3-6 p.m. timeslot.
 Coakley left after a little over a year and was replaced on July 2, 2012, by Brad Krantz (a former WBT host) and Britt Whitmire, formerly of WZTK.
-Krantz and Whitmire, in turn, were fired by the station on June 11, 2014, and were replaced by John Hancock, who moved up from evenings (6-9 pm) and a 6 pm local news hour hosted by Mark Garrison and a local show with former WFNZ host Brett Jensen from 7 pm-10 pm.
+Krantz and Whitmire, in turn, were fired by the station on June 11, 2014, and were replaced by John Hancock, who moved up from evenings (6-9 p.m.) and a 6 p.m. local news hour hosted by Mark Garrison and a local show with former WFNZ host Brett Jensen from 7-10 p.m.
 Coakley, who became the Republican candidate for North Carolina's 12th District U.S. House seat in 2012, returned to the station in 2017.

 In December 2012, morning co-host Stacey Simms left Charlotte's Morning News to spend more time with her family.
-On January 14, 2013, Charlotte native Doc Washburn, most recently a morning host at WFLF-FM in Panama City Beach, Florida, debuted in the 9 pm-1 am slot, bringing local talk to the timeslot for the first time in nearly two years, replacing Lewis and the retired Boortz.
+On January 14, 2013, Charlotte native Doc Washburn, most recently a morning host at WFLF-FM in Panama City Beach, Florida, debuted in the 9 p.m.-1 a.m. slot, bringing local talk to the timeslot for the first time in nearly two years, replacing Lewis and the retired Boortz.
 The show would be replaced by the nationally syndicated America Now with Andy Dean in May 2013; Washburn remained with the station as a fill-in host.

-Following Entercom's takeover of WBT via LMA on October 31, 2016, Keith Larson, the station's longtime 9 am-noon host, was fired.
+Following Entercom's takeover of WBT via LMA on October 31, 2016, Keith Larson, the station's longtime 9-noon host, was fired.
 The station ran a rotation of fill-in hosts while searching for his replacement before hiring Scott Fitzgerald, former morning host for WPTF in Raleigh, for the slot.
 Scott was released in November 2017.